RoninTech/ta-helper/content/travels/nepal-in-spring.md

 #### The Annapurna Circuit

 These are the places we stayed during our 16 days on the Annapurna Circuit.
-We continued to use the excellent free maps.me app to navigate along with a KMZ file we found on the web that showed all the places to stop on the circuit.
-Use the [contact link](/contact/) above to request the Annapurna Circuit KMZ file and we will send it to you.
+We continued to use the excellent free maps.me app to navigate along with a KMZ file we found on the web that showed all the places to stop on the circuit.  ~~Use the [contact link](/contact/) above to request the Annapurna Circuit KMZ file and we will send it to you~~.
+Never mind, [Here it is](/downloads/Annapurna%20Circuit.kmz).
 Maps.me was able to import the file and it showed us elevation profiles between points on the trek.
 Excellent for planning and seeing what hellish ups and/or downs awaited.
 Another invaluable resource was the [New Annapurna Trekking Trail (NATT) guide](http://www.nepal-dia.de/Trekking_the_Annapurna_Circuit_with_the_new_NATT_trails_111017.pdf).

 **NOTE:** maps.me was sold and now contains ads and trackers.
 It is now recommended to use the forked [Organic Maps app](https://organicmaps.app/).